AlfredHealth

 We recommend you have a Hep C test at least 8-12 weeks from the time you may have been infected.
 In people who are immunocompromised (such as HIV positive), a repeat test may be recommended at 6 months.

-If your Hep C antibody blood test is positive, an additional test called hepatitis C PCR can determine if the virus is still present in your blood or liver.
+If your Hep C antibody blood test is positive, an additional test called hepatitis C PCR can find if the virus is still in your blood or liver.
 This is an important test to have as it will tell you whether you have naturally cleared the virus or not.
 If you have not naturally cleared the virus, then treatment is available.

 Direct acting antivirals will cure Hep C in about 95% of people.
 You should talk to your GP or liver specialist who can advise you about when is best to treat your infection.